 You need to understand that users, the visitors to your website, are being mislead by the padlock icon that falsely state that the connection to your website is secure.
 Users believe, when they see the padlock icon, that the have a secure end-to-end tunnel to your website, while they unwittingly have a tunnel to CloudFlare, who sees all the trafic before it reaches your website.

-This is not OK.
-It means that sensitive data is being disclosed to CloudFlare without the consent or knowledge of the visitor.
+It means that sensitive data is being disclosed to CloudFlare without the consent or knowledge of your visitors.

 This list has been put together by "joepie91" on Hacker News